 Fees, Tuition, and Other Charges

 Any person attending a class must be a registered student.
 By registering for classes, a student incurs a legal obligation to pay tuition and fees.
 Regardless of whether a student pays tuition and fees with cash, personal check, credit card, financial aid or by some other means, it is the student’s responsibility to satisfy this financial obligation by the payment due date established by the College.
 This debt may be canceled, or reduced, only if the student officially withdraws from the College.
 If a student drops on or after the first official day of the semester, the refund policy applies.
 (See Refund of Tuition and Fees.)
-Fees listed below are for the 2020-2021 academic year only and are subject to change thereafter as directed by the Idaho State Board of Education.
-For fee-paying purposes, full-time status is defined as 12 or more credit hours per semester.
+Fees listed below are for the 2021-2022 academic year only and are subject to change thereafter as directed by the Idaho State Board of Education.
+For fee-paying purposes, full-time status is defined as 12 or more credits per semester hour for undergraduate programs and 9 or more credits per semester hour for graduate programs.
 Please contact Student Accounts for the most current information.
 For information on additional course fees, see the Course Fees section.
 For residence hall/campus housing costs, see the Residence Life Section.

 Some classes have additional course fees (lab fees, on-line technology fee, etc.).
 Course fees are subject to change without prior notification.
 Students enrolling in classes with course fees must pay these fees.
 Course fees are subject to the same payment due dates established by the College for tuition and fees.
 If course fees are incurred as a result of adding class(es), the additional course fees are due and payable at the same time the classes are added.
 Course fees are displayed in Student Planning's course catalog and in the Section Details, and also on Warrior Web using the link “View Course Offerings”.
 Please contact Student Accounts for the most current information.